kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 As a user and administrator, I want to be able to assess what pods within my cluster would be affected by applying more restrictive seccomp profiles.

 #### Story 2
-As a user, I want to be able to assess whether my pods will be affected by a more restrictive seccomp profiles.
+As a user, I want to be able to assess whether my pods will be affected by more restrictive seccomp profiles.

 #### Story 3
-As a user and administrator, I want to be able to create and maintain custom seccomp profiles without having to physically copy files across all my existing (and new) nodes.

-#### Story 4
-As a user and administrator, I want to be able Kubernetes to audit all potentially dangerous system calls from my containers by default.
+As a user and administrator, I want Kubernetes to audit all potentially dangerous system calls from my containers by default.

-### Implementation Details
+## Implementation Details

 ### 1. Audit mode support (Details)